Skip to Main Navigation | Skip to Content

 This procedure defines the general parameters through which a university contract might be created, the necessary administrative review process and designates who, within the university, are authorized to sign contracts on behalf of the university.

 II.
 University Property and Services

-C. Utility and other easements may be approved by the vice president for administration and finance if the university president has delegated such authority to him or her in writing.
-The letter of delegation must be on file with the Office of the General Counsel.
+C. Utility and other easements may be approved by the vice president for finance and administration if the university president has delegated such authority to him or her in writing.
+The letter of delegation must be on file with the Office of General Counsel.

 III.
 Purchase Authority